About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Dress Line "Vest"

-I would like to introduce you to The Dressing Lab's custom-order menu item, the "Vest".
-The term "Vest" is known by various names such as "Waistcoat" and "Gilet", but we refer to it as "Vest" at our store.
-Our vests are crafted with the same concept as our jackets, featuring a soft and three-dimensional tailoring.
-While they provide volume at the chest, the waist is shaped to ensure a fit that not only complements the body but also enhances the body line beautifully when the jacket is removed.
-For collared vests, customers can enjoy the three-dimensional collar roll.
+I would like to introduce the Vest from The Dressing Lab's made-to-order menu.
+This item is known by several names, such as "waistcoat" and "gilet," but at our store, we call it a "Vest."
+Our vests are made with the same concept as our jackets, with soft, three-dimensional tailoring.
+While giving the chest a natural sense of volume, the waist is shaped carefully so that the vest follows the body and creates a beautiful line even when the jacket is removed.
+For collared vests, you can also enjoy the three-dimensional roll of the collar.

-Many people today may perceive the vest as a special item for formal events or fashion statements, but originally, a vest was not considered anything special.
+Today, many people may think of a vest as something special, worn mainly for formal occasions or as a fashion accent.
+Originally, however, the vest was not such an unusual item.
 Wearing a vest with a suit was quite common.
-In fact, a complete suit used to mean the combination of a jacket, a vest, and trousers.
+In fact, a complete suit traditionally referred to a three-piece ensemble consisting of a jacket, vest, and trousers.

-The length of the vest is also crucial.
-Ideally, when standing upright, the vest should cover half to all of the waistband of the trousers.
-If the vest is too short, such that the trouser band is fully visible while standing straight, it can lead to unsightly issues like the shirt peeking out between the vest and the trousers or the back becoming exposed when seated.
-Conversely, a vest that's too long can make the torso appear elongated and lose its sharpness.
-When wearing a vest, careful adjustment of its length is necessary, considering the rise of the trousers.
-This is why we highly recommend custom-made vests.
+The length of the vest is also very important.
+Ideally, when standing upright, the vest should cover about half to all of the waistband of the trousers.
+If the vest is too short and the waistband is fully visible while standing, the shirt may show between the vest and trousers, or the back may become exposed when seated.
+On the other hand, if the vest is too long, the torso can look elongated and the overall appearance may lose sharpness.
+When making a vest, it is important to adjust the length carefully while considering the rise of the trousers.
+This is one of the reasons I highly recommend a made-to-order vest.

-There are various design variations for vests.
-The basic design is a collarless single-breasted with six buttons (five of which are fastened, leaving the bottom one as a decorative unbuttoned element).
-However, we also offer models with collars, double-breasted styles, and suggestions for formal occasions.
-Whether you choose to wear a dark suit as a three-piece for a classic look or enjoy a unique style with a versatile Odd Vest, once you start wearing a vest, you might feel incomplete without one.
-We invite you to The Dressing Lab to order a vest that perfectly fits both your physique and style preferences.
+There are also many design variations for vests.
+The basic style is a collarless single-breasted vest with six buttons, with five buttons fastened and the bottom button left open as a decorative detail.
+We can also suggest collared vests, double-breasted styles, and designs suitable for formal occasions.
+Whether you choose a three-piece dark suit for a classic look or enjoy a more personal style with a versatile Odd Vest, once you start wearing vests, you may feel that something is missing without one.
+I would be very happy for you to order a vest at The Dressing Lab that fits both your body and your personal style.

 Vest